allegory-software/many-machines/README.md

 and one for deployments that you wil symlink into every MD, and other include dirs on top of that based on your situation.

+## Remote Scripts

+MM can run any function from `lib/*.sh` on any machine.
+You can even do it from the command line with `mm MACHINE1 fn FUNCTION ARGS...`.
+This works because when running any command on a machine remotely, MM first sends the contents of `lib/*.sh` to the machine along with all the vars in `var/machines/MACHINE` which are set as env vars on the remote machine.

+This is implemented in `lib/ssh.sh`.

+Note that on syntax errors, line numbers are not reported correctly due to the fact that all the scripts in the `lib` folder as sent out as one giant script.
+To get correct line numbers for debugging, set `MM_DEBUG_LIB=1`.

+Note that vars that start with a dot are not sent over to the remote machine.
+Those are "local" vars, usually secrets that we don't want to leak to the remote machine, not even temporarily while we run the script.

 # Status

 In active development, see TODO.txt.